Facebook’s disclosures under scrutiny as federal agencies join probe of tech giant’s role in sharing data with Cambridge Analytica

 Facebook discovered in 2015 that Cambridge Analytica, which later worked for the Trump campaign, had obtained Facebook data to create voter profiles.
 Yet Facebook didn’t disclose that information to the public until March, on the eve of the publication of news reports about the matter.

-Facebook confirmed that it had received questions from the federal agencies and said it was sharing information and cooperating in other ways.
-“We are cooperating with officials in the US, UK and beyond," said Facebook spokesman Matt Steinfeld.
-"We’ve provided public testimony, answered questions, and pledged to continue our assistance as their work continues.”
+Facebook confirmed it had received questions from the federal agencies and said it was sharing information and cooperating in other ways.
+“We are cooperating with officials in the U.S., U.K. and beyond,” said Facebook spokesman Matt Steinfeld.
+“We’ve provided public testimony, answered questions, and pledged to continue our assistance as their work continues.”

 The SEC has described the investigation as “The Facebook Matter,” according to two people who have seen related documents.